The 23 Best Diabetes Books to Read to Kids with T1D

 And most of these books are written by T1D parents!
 How cool is that?!

-Here’s a list of the 23 best diabetes books to read to kids with T1D!
+Here’s a list of the best children’s diabetes books!
 Most of these can be bought on Amazon so I’ll provide the links.

 Let’s go!